happyjack27/autoredistrict/README.md

 * add exporting of results ( simple tab deliminted: precinct - district)
 * add listener to num of districts to adjust, should be a target and work together with evolve.
 * add zoom in feature
+* remove population replaced slider
+* add option to replace entire population (disables mutate all)

+DONE:
+auto-annealing (instead of having to "drive" it)
+* way to auto-adjust border mutation based on scoring relative to past generation?
+* * use mean expectation of winners as new border mutation (take that and average of last)
+* * means have to store pre-mutation, state, and then count the fraction of mutated borders.
+* * or just do it on the fly - num mutated, vs num total
+* * then we add an option to turn on/off auto-annealing, and add a little tutorial about it.

 TODO:
+* add border mutation rate to stats screen
 * use the TIGER data set 'cause that has no gaps - have to figure out how to overlay other gis file.
 * add load district info from geojson (they can choose the property, shift from 1-index)
 *  add screen for loading different data elements from geojson properties